Genesis 29 – Jacob’s Marriages and Children

 Then Jacob kissed Rachel, and lifted up his voice and wept.
 And Jacob told Rachel that he was her father’s relative and that he was Rebekah’s son.
 So she ran and told her father.
 Then it came to pass, when Laban heard the report about Jacob his sister’s son, that he ran to meet him, and embraced him and kissed him, and brought him to his house.
 So he told Laban all these things.
 And Laban said to him, “Surely you are my bone and my flesh.”
 And he stayed with him for a month.

 a.
 Jacob kissed Rachel, and lifted up his voice and wept: Initially, Rachel must have been quite surprised when a man she never met before greeted her, kissed her, then cried out and wept.
-Yet she had heard before of her relatives who lived in the Promised Land (Rebekah was her aunt), and she understood Jacob was from this family.

 B. Laban’s deal with Jacob.

 1. (15-20) Jacob offers to work for seven years as a dowry to receive Rachel in marriage.